TOAST-DOCS/RDS-FOR-SQLSERVER/zh/backup-restore.md

 If auto backup is enabled for a DB instance, it is available to restore data to a time point during retention period.
 To enable a point-in-time restoration, log backup is required.
 RDS for MS-SQL executes auto log backups at every 5 minutes, and stores them at a backup storage.
 If the auto backup is enabled, it detects the database created by user every 5 minutes and performs a full backup separately.
 Therefore, if users try to roll back to the time the DB was just created, the newly created DB won't be recovered properly.
 Using a reliable DB instance without separate modification, a point in time which as at least five minutes after the time of creation must be selected.

-> [Caution]
-> If a log backup cannot be executed due to an error during the backup, or if the log backup fails to save to the backup storage, automatic backup is performed again.

-## Exporting and importing backup using object storage
+## Export and Import Backup using Object Storage

 Users can back up to their DB instance object storage or recover a backup file from the user object storage as a DB instance.

 > [Cautions]
 > You can export and import backups to and from object storages in the same region.

-### Backing up to object storage
+### Differential Backup to Object Storage

-You can export a backup file of which backup is complete, or export the backup file as it makes a backup.
-The backup file is exported to a separate databases but they can be exported to any NHN Cloud object storage set to use the object storage REST API.
+You can export backup files that have already been backed up or export backup files simultaneously with differential backup.
+Backup files are exported to each database, but can be exported to NHN Cloud object storage that has been set up to use Object Storage REST API.
-When exporting at the same time as the backup process, both full and differential backups are supported.

-Before exporting a backup to the object storage, a container to save the backup file must be created.
-The web console's [Back up to object storage] feature can be used afterwards to export.
+To export backups to object storage, you must create a container in which backup files will be stored.
+After creating the container, you can export backups by using **Backup to Object Storage** in the web console.
-If the backup file exceeds 1GB in side, it is uploaded in multiple parts.
+If the backup file exceeds 1GB, it is uploaded in multiple parts.

-### Recover from backup in object storage
+### Restore from Backup in Object Storage

 For only compatible Microsoft SQL Server backup files, object storage can be used to recover to the DB instance of RDS for MS-SQL.
-This can be done by uploading an external backup to the object storage of NHN Cloud set up to use REST API and using the web console's [Recover from backup in object storage] function.
+After uploading external backup files to NHN Cloud object storage that has been set up to use REST API, you can restore backup files by using **Restore from Backup in Object Storage** in the web console.

-If the backup for recovery exceeds 5GB, it must be uploaded in multiple parts.
-For detailed instructions please refer to [Multi-part upload](https://docs.toast.com/ko/Storage/Object%20Storage/ko/api-guide/#_53).
+If the backup file to restore exceeds 5GB, it must be uploaded in multiple parts.
+For more information, please refer to [Multi-part upload](https://docs.toast.com/ko/Storage/Object%20Storage/ko/api-guide/#_53).
-Recovery is performed for each individual database, and can be performed onto an existing DB instance.
-If there is not enough space in the DB instance's storage, recovery may fail.
+Restoration is performed for each individual database, and can be performed onto an existing DB instance.
+If there is not enough space in the DB instance's storage, restoration may fail.

+You can also restore differential backups created based on full backups by selecting **Yes** for whether to restore differential backups and adding a differential backup path.

 > [Caution]
 > Since the `master` database is not recovered, the user login information in the recovered database is edited so that only users entered at the time of DB creation have access to it.

-If recovered in a high availability DB instance, when `Whether to recover` is set to `Yes,` the high availability setup begins the moment the database recovery completes.
-If `Whether to recover` is set to "no" and an error occurs during the recovery, the database that was being recovered will be deleted.
+If you are restoring to a high availability DB instance, high availability configuration starts as soon as the database is restored.